WarrickSmith/music-manager/Docs/mm-plan.md

    - Implement all music file management (upload, download, delete) server-side using the Node.js SDK Storage service and Server Actions.

+   - Assume mm-plan.md Phases 1 to 4 have been fully implemented.
+Phase 5 will leverage the existing architecture and implemented code where possible, for example toast components, spinners, Appwrite auth implementation and role based routing for Admins and Competitors.

-   - Refer to https://appwrite.io/docs/references/cloud/server-nodejs/storage for Storage API details.
+   - Refer to the project Docs at Docs/appwriteAPI and online at https://appwrite.io/docs/references/cloud/server-nodejs/storage for Storage API details.

 2. **Functional File Upload Hook**